Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: New Formulas of Capacity of AGN Channels Driven by Stable and Unstable AR Noise and Generalized Riccati Equations

 \begin{problem} Problem of feedback capacity $C^\infty(\kappa,s_0)$ for stable/unstable time-invariant AR$(c)$ noise \\ Consider the characterization of the $n-$FTFI capacity of Theorem~\ref{thm_FTFI}, and restrict the admissible strategies or distributions to the time-invariant strategies or distributions, defined by (\ref{Q_1_3_s1_new})-(\ref{Q_1_3_s1_e}), which generate $(X^{o,n}, Y^{o,n})$.\\ Define the per unit time limit and maximum by

 where the average power constraint is defined by

-Determine sufficient and/or necessary conditions such that \\ (a) the per unit time limit exists, it is finite, and \\ (b) the maximum over $(\Lambda^\infty, K_Z^\infty)$ exists, the optimal strategy induces asymptotic stationarity of the channel output process, and the output process is ergodic, that is, $C^\infty(\kappa,v_0)=C^\infty(\kappa)$ is independent of the initial state $v_0$, i.e., condition {\bf (C1)} holds.
+Determine sufficient and/or necessary conditions such that \\ (a) the per unit time limit exists, i.e., condition {\bf (C1)} holds, and \\ (b) the maximum over $(\Lambda^\infty, K_Z^\infty)$ exists, and the optimal strategy is such that $C^\infty(\kappa,v_0)=C^\infty(\kappa)$ is independent of the initial state $v_0$. \end{problem}